ishubham21/infinity-skncure/README.md

 Further, this application also recommends nearby doctors automatically by using their current location.
 This app has the ability to predict over 10 skin diseases quite accurately.

-# Do we even need this application?

-Skin diseases are among the most common health problems in humans.
-Considering their significant impact on the individual, the family, the social life of patients, and their heavy economical burden, the public health importance of these diseases is underappreciated.
-[Cite](https://pubmed.ncbi.nlm.nih.gov/19254651/)

-[According to a survey](https://www.sciencedaily.com/releases/2019/03/190320102041.htm#:~:text=The%20most%20common%20diagnoses%20were,of%20their%20abnormal%20skin%20findings.) skin disorders increase with age and are more frequent in men (72.3 percent) than in women (58.0 percent).
-Nearly two-thirds of the affected people are unaware of their abnormal skin conditions.

-With **Infinity-SknCure** people get an opportunity to self-diagnose their skin disorders from the comfort of their home.
-Skin examination offers an opportunity to screen people and to identify multiple conditions in a single visit.
-An integrated approach in communities and schools can potentially reduce costs and cut down delays in diagnosis as well as promote skin health for all.

 # Get Started Here

 You can use this link to navigate through the website- [Infinity SknCure Website](https://ishubham21.github.io/infinity-skncure)